 The information on the location of cattle in Scotland contained in the ScotMoves system provides greater reassurance to government and keepers that Scotland is well placed to prevent and control exotic diseases such as Foot and Mouth and endemic diseases such as Bovine Virus Diarrhoea.Fergus Ewing, Rural Economy Secretary, 2018

 ScotMoves also provides added reassurance in checking that cattle in Scotland continue to meet the eligibility criteria for BSE Negligible Risk which was achieved in May 2017.

-Livestock disease outbreaks have a significant financial cost to public and private sector.
+Livestock disease outbreaks have a significant financial cost to public and private sectors.
 The 2001 UK Foot-and-Mouth Disease outbreak cost an estimated £8bn.
 Outbreaks have a detrimental impact on animal welfare and can have a devastating effect on farmers, their families and communities where disease occurs.

 There is a legal requirement for cattle movements in Great Britain (GB) to be recorded centrally.
 Farmers record individual cattle moving on and off the farm with the British Cattle Movement System (BCMS), which administers a system called the Cattle Traceability System (CTS).
-In Scotland until this year there was derogation to this legislation known as ‘CTS Links’, which allowed farmers to move cattle between pre-registered holdings without notifying BCMS.
+In Scotland until recently there was derogation to this legislation known as ‘CTS Links’, which allowed farmers to move cattle between pre-registered holdings without notifying BCMS.
 Farmers were instead required to keep a record of cattle moved under the CTS links rule in the on-farm records where the animal’s location was last notified to BCMS.
 Multiple premises can potentially be linked in this way forming a network through which cattle can be moved while never being recorded.

 In a disease outbreak, BCMS is the primary source of information for identifying and tracing potentially infected cattle.
 Do these ‘missing’ animals pose a problem in managing a disease outbreak?